-Opportunities to network with practitioners, leaders, and scholars in government, not-for-profit, and private institutions around the globe
+Opportunities to network with practitioners, leaders, scholars and alumni in government, not-for-profit, and private institutions around the globe

 Extensive opportunities for applied fieldwork in the US and in countries around the world, including a required semester abroad at one of NYU’s many global sites

-Multidisciplinary and in-depth advising on course selection, major selection, fieldwork, professional development and career planning.
-Students take advantage of dedicated public health advising through the GPH.
+Multidisciplinary advising on course selection, major selection, fieldwork, professional development and career planning

-Access to resources across the University, including a wide variety of student and academic services offered through the GPH.
-Students benefit from events and conferences, global health news and announcements, student research opportunities, student organizations and governance, career services, and student and alumni networking.
+Access to resources across the University and College, including events and conferences, student research opportunities, student organizations and governance, and career services